 1. From the hands of people who made the gifts to yours, a connection is created that provides life-giving income and dignified work.

-3. For Dignity’s profits are used grow a movement of ethical shopping and fund initiatives that seek to end trafficking and slavery across the globe.
+3. For Dignity’s profits are used to grow a movement of ethical shopping and fund initiatives that seek to end trafficking and slavery across the globe.

 We want to thank all our producers who have shared with us beautiful images of their staff working at their craft.
 Each picture tells a story of the care and restoration that they provide.